borg286/sevtech/README.md

 * Refined Storage can be connected to a drawer controller via a [External Storage](https://refinedstorage.raoulvdberge.com/wiki/external-storage) connector.

+* Applied Energistics Storage Bus can also be attached to a drawer controller.
+Set the priority high to automatically store items in the assigned drawers connected to the drawer controller.
+This is a great way have your favourite items like ingots on display and be connected to your ME network.

 * Before going to the moon bring either a Dimensional Gateway or the ender utilities portal setup.
 The age advancement freezes your game for a little bit and can cause you to crash before the game unfreezes.
+If you get stuck, you can use the command /gchouston to return to the world spawn point on Earth.

 * To get rocket fuel (just called fuel) you need to make an Oxygen collector and pipe the oxygen into an IE refinery with Kerosene.